Sustainable Development Risk Management

 Risk management

-The Group has operations in both industrialized and developing countries.
-No matter where the operations are, there is a risk that sound valuation principles are not applied.
-In the materiality analysis, good business ethics are therefore afforded a very high priority.
-The message from the Group management is that zero tolerance is applied for anti-corruption and lack of business ethics.
+HEXPOL operates in many parts of the world.
+No matter where the operations are, there is a risk of sound business principles not being applied.
+The message from the Group management is that zero tolerance is applied for anticorruption and deficient business conduct.

 Risk management